skeeto/skeeto.github.com/_posts/2023-12-17-So-you-want-custom-allocator-support-in-your-C-library.markdown

 Note that the context pointer came after the "standard" arguments.
 All things being equal, "extra" arguments should go after standard ones.
 But don't sweat it!
-In the most common calling conventions this allows stub implementations be merely an unconditional jump.
+In the most common calling conventions this allows stub implementations to be merely an unconditional jump.
 It's *as though* the stubs are a kind of subtype of the original functions.

 ```nasm